 4x4 Guided Tours

 If you're not comfortable taking the wheel on an off road Durango adventure, Durango Rivertrippers offers guided 4x4 tours of Kennebec Pass.
-These tours are combined with a ride on the train for an awesome discount package to help save visitors enjoy all that Durango has to offer on a budget.
-Leave the driving to the pros and see the sights of southwest Colorado on your next trip.More Info
+These tours can be part of an awesome discount package to help visitors enjoy all that Durango has to offer on a budget.
+Leave the driving to the pros and see the sights of southwest Colorado on your next trip.Jeep Tours

 Where To Go